 - 2.3.
-As can be seen in Figure 1, all three licensees are forecast to deliver totex efficiencies across the period, which will translate to lower bills for customers.
-SHE Transmission is forecasting efficiencies in totex on large capital projects across the period resulting in an outperformance of c.0.8% on RoRE.
+SSEN Transmission is forecasting efficiencies in totex on large capital projects across the period resulting in an outperformance of c.1.1% on RoRE.
 It is worth emphasising that the incentive framework for RIIO-T1 was predominantly focused on totex efficiency as earned from the Totex Incentive Mechanism (TIM) due to the large capital programme expected across Transmission Operators (TOs).
 Additionally, the base allowed return on equity was set at 7% for the period due to the risk faced at the time of setting the price controlled compared to the lower allowed return set for electricity distribution network operators (DNOs). - 2.4.
-Each of the licensees are focussed on improving customer satisfaction and network reliability and this has been realised through incentive rewards of c.1.0% on average in Distribution and 0.3% in Transmission.
-All three licensees are therefore making above their allowed or base return on equity at an operational level.
-This is a measure of the performance of each Network excluding the impact of funding for borrowing and tax costs.
-This is referred to as the operational RoRE. - 2.5.
-At the operational level, each of the licensees is achieving above base return (SSES 7.4%, SSEH 7.1% and SHE 8.5%).
-The impact of financing and tax performance improves the overall return for both SSES and SHE Transmission as can be seen in Figure 1.
-SSEH continues to make above base return including finance and tax despite this performance reducing the overall RoRE.
+Each of the licensees are focussed on improving customer satisfaction and network reliability and this has been realised through incentive rewards of c.1.0% increase to RoRE in Distribution and 0.3% in Transmission.
+SSEN Transmission and SSES are making above their allowed or base return on equity at an operational level, this is not the case for SSEH, which is forecast to overspend its totex allowance by c.4%, and therefore perform below the base rate on equity over the full ED1 period.
+This is a measure of the performance of each Network excluding the impact of borrowing and tax costs, and is referred to as the operational RoRE. - 2.5.
+As noted above, at the operational level, SSEN Transmission and SSES are achieving above base return (SSEN Transmission 8.9% and SSES 6.4%), with SSEH forecast to achieve below base return at 5.8%.
+The impact of financing and tax performance improves the overall return for both SSES and SSEN Transmission as can be seen in Figure 1.
+SSEH is forecast to make below base return due to finance and tax performance, as well as forecast totex allowance overspend reducing the overall RoRE.